The why’s and how’s of using details in interior design and how to go about successfully incorporating them into your home.

-I’ve been eagerly waiting the entire 7 weeks of the Principles Of Interior Design Series to talk about my favorite one of all – design details!
+I’ve been eagerly awaiting the entire 7 weeks of the Principles Of Interior Design Series to talk about my favorite one of all – design details!
 This is the most fun and enjoyable part of the entire design process to me.

 WHAT DOES DETAILS IN INTERIOR DESIGN ACTUALLY MEAN?

 When this topic comes up in the world of interior design, it pretty much means paying attention to a room’s smallest details.
-Everything from light switches, to cabinet hardware, to the throw pillows you use and all of the details in between.
+Everything from light switches to cabinet hardware, to the throw pillows you use and all of the details in between.

 It’s when you don’t cut corners and do your best to ensure that every last detail is in place that a design project truly becomes successful.